aplaceof/FlowScope/README.md

 I am the first author of this paper, my email is *aplaceof at bupt.edu.cn*.
 ### first: do not send me any email
 do not send any email to me asking for the code or dataset, I delete all of the code and dataset completely from my computer,  because I can not find any good job with this paper.
-Maybe, you can connect to shenghua liu, the second author of this paper for help, his email is  liushenghua at  ict.ac.cn.
+Maybe, you can connect to shenghua liu, the second author of this paper for help, his email is  liushenghua at ict.ac.cn, just replace at with @.

 If you are really interested, you could rewrite the code on your own or ask other author for help.
 ### second： anti-money laundering is not a good choice